-Sawahs are plantations of padi in low, wet ground, which, during the Low ground growth of the crop, in the rainy season between the months of October and March,^b are for the most part overflowed to the depth of six inches or or a foot, beyond which latter the water becomes prejudicial.
+Sawahs are plantations of padi in low, wet ground, which, during the Low ground growth of the crop, in the rainy season between the months of October and March, are for the most part overflowed to the depth of six inches b In the Trans, of the Batavian Society the following mention is made of the cultivation of rice in Java.
+The padi sawa is sown in low, watered grounds, in the month of March, transplanted in April, and reaped in August.
+The padi tipar is sown in high, ploughed lands, or a foot, beyond which latter the water becomes prejudicial.
 Leve marshes, of firm bottom, under a moderate stratum of mud, and not liable to deep stagnant water, are the situations preferred; the narrower hollows, though very commonly used for small plantations, being more liable to accidents from torrents and too great depth of water, which the inhabitants have rarely industry enough to regulate to advantage by permanent embankments.
 They are not, however, ignorant of such expedients, and works are sometimes met with, constructed for the purpose, chiefly, of supplying the deficiency of rain to several adjoining sawahs, by means of sluices, contrived with no small degree of skill and attention to levels.

-The inhabitants of Menangkabau are said to reap with an instrument resembling a sickle.
+\ The inhabitants of Menangkabau are said to reap with an instrument resembling a sickle.